-WASHINGTON, July 19, 2021 - The U.S. Department of Agriculture (USDA) is reminding producers and landowners that the signup deadline for the Conservation Reserve Program (CRP) current general signup is fast approaching.
+SYRACUSE, NEW YORK, July 19, 2021 - The U.S. Department of Agriculture (USDA) in New York is reminding producers and landowners that the signup deadline for the Conservation Reserve Program (CRP) current general signup is fast approaching.
 Eligible producers must submit their offers by July 23, 2021.